Beluga-T/Hand_Written_Letter_Recongnition/README.md

 ## Introduction

-This project houses a collection of machine learning models including ANN, CNN, and a meta-model which is a combination of CNN and ANN. https://sketch2letter-82e3eb8c54bf.herokuapp.com/ is the web app that allows use to write letters by hand, and the pre-trained model will return the result.
+This project houses a collection of machine learning models including ANN, CNN, and a Meta-model which is a combination of CNN and ANN. https://sketch2letter-82e3eb8c54bf.herokuapp.com/ is the web app that allows users to write letters by hand, and the pre-trained model will return the result.
 To train the model, ensure to set up your environment properly by following the steps outlined below.

 ## Installation

-To set up the necessary environment to train the models.
-We recommand using conda/miniconda.
-You will need to install several packages and python 3.10.12 You can install all the required packages using the following command:
+To set up the necessary environment to train the models, we recommend using conda/miniconda.
+You will need to install several packages and python 3.10.12.
+You can install all the required packages using the following command:

 ```bash
 pip install optuna numpy tensorflow tensorflow-datasets==4.0.1 scikit-learn tqdm matplotlib pydot graphviz